sofialondonmoskva/keeper/README.md

 Do not forget to recompile the `keeper client` to use your URL instead https://keeper.sofialondonmoskva.com

 ### keeper.sofialondonmoskva.com
-There is no `access_log` and `error_log` and we can not link `UID<->IP`, of couorce as you know 'there is no place for truth on the internet', that is why we have published the backend code and you can run your own keeper-server and own your data.
-Since we do not have unlimited resources there is a simple throttle mechanizam that allows 1000 POST requests per IP per day per instance (defined in backend/app.rb MAX_REQUESTS_PER_DAY).
+There is no `access_log` and `error_log` and we can not link `UID<->IP`, of course as you know 'there is no place for truth on the internet', that is why we have published the backend code and you can run your own keeper-server and own your data.
+Since we do not have unlimited resources there is a simple throttle mechanism that allows 1000 POST requests per IP per day per instance (defined in backend/app.rb MAX_REQUESTS_PER_DAY).

 ### license
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: